ASFOpenSARlab/opensarlab-docs/docs/user-guides/jupyter_notebook_extensions.md

 [Return to Table of Contents](../user.md)

 # Managing Jupyter Notebook Extensions
 As an OpenSARlab user, you have access to all of the notebook extensions available in the `nbextensions` package.
-A detailed list of included extensions is available [here](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions.html).
+A detailed list of extensions is available [here](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions.html).

 ## Enabling and Disabling Extensions